John Landeryou

-John Charles Landeryou (April 2, 1905 – July 26, 1982) was a chef, a seniors rights activist, and a Canadian federal and long serving provincial level politician.
+John Charles Landeryou (April 2, 1905 – July 26, 1982) was a chef, a seniors rights activist, and a Canadian federal and long-serving provincial-level politician.

 Federal politics

 Landeryou was born in Harriston, Ontario and was elected to the House of Commons of Canada as a Social Credit candidate in the 1935 Canadian federal election in the riding of Calgary East.
 He defeated incumbent George Douglas Stanley to win a term in office.
 Landeryou ran for re-election in the 1940 Canadian federal election but was defeated by Liberal candidate George Henry Ross.
-Landeryou did not attempt a return at federal politics but continued to work for the Social Credit Party on the provincial level.
+Landeryou did not attempt a return to federal politics but continued to work for the Social Credit Party on the provincial level.

 Pensions

 Landeryou came to Pincher Creek, Alberta and started a movement to provide every senior regardless of means with old age pensions by helping to found the first Old Age pensioners club in 1941.
 He would help start the Lethbridge Old Age Pensioners Association which met in January 1942 for the first time.